Too Busy to Read? Buy Neptune’s Harvest – Click Here

-Strawberries have a shallow root system, so they require careful planning when selecting a growing medium.
-You should select a location with rich soil, and do not be afraid to use lots of mulch.
+Strawberries have a shallow root system, so they require very careful planning when selecting a growing medium for your new plants.
+They need a lot of sun and good drainage as well.
+You should select a location with good soil, and do not be afraid to use lots of mulch.
 So, considering these conditions, what kind of fertilizer is best for strawberries?
-Hint: it’s all in the mulch.
+Let’s find out and also consider some concerns you might need to address beforehand.

 I suppose you could use the fertilizer spikes, but how many plants are you going to cover per spike?
-I believe you would be hard pressed to treat more than four plants per spike, but that’s not very cost effective.
+I believe you would be hard pressed to treat more than four plants per spike, and that’s not very cost effective at all.
 Instead, I suggest foliar feeding with Neptune’s Harvest.

-With foliar, we spray a natural fertilizer directly onto the leaves.
-This allows your plants instant access to the nutrients.
 Also, we are avoiding the mulch by allowing the strawberry stem to transport the nutrient right past it to the roots.
-Fertilizing with liquid organic fertilizer is especially important if you add new mulch to your beds.
-Fresh carbon material like straw or wood chips can pull nitrogen from the first half inch or so of the topsoil.
-Since strawberries have such shallow roots, this can cause undue stress.
+Fertilizing with liquid organic fertilizer is especially important if you recently added new mulch to your beds.
+Fresh carbon-rich materials like straw or wood chips can pull out nitrogen from the first half inch or so of the topsoil.
+Since strawberries have such shallow roots, this can cause undue stress just as they’re getting established.
 Apply Neptune’s Harvest each time you add new mulch.
+You’ll be glad you did in a few months when you’re enjoying those homemade preserves!

-Provided you do your weeding, foliar feeding is only going to treat your plants.
 Conversely, if you do a soil application, you are potentially fertilizing all those upstart weeds trying to compete with your strawberries.
 This is just another reason why Neptune’s Harvest might be the best answer to our question.
 What kind of fertilizer is best for strawberries?
-We definitely want a product that provides instant nutrients.
-Equally important is the fact that we are only treating the plants we want.
+We definitely want a product that provides near-instant nutrients at an affordable cost.
+Equally important is the fact that we are only treating the plants that we want to be in the area, and not wasting it on weeds!

 Application of Neptune’s Harvest Fertilizers for Strawberry Beds